VysotskiVadim/VysotskiVadim.blog/_drafts/slow-unit-tests-part-2-static-mocking.markdown

 ```

 The result is similar to the object mocking:
-first mocking is slow, sequential mockings are fast.
+first mocking is slow, sequential mocking is fast.

 ### Static mocking vs real implementation on big numbers